Beginning Your New Life

 The decision to formally become a Buddhist is marked by either Affirmation or Ordination Ceremony.
 These two types of ceremonies are different but share certain religious aspects.

 First of all, the Affirmation Ceremony or the Kikyoshiki in Japanese is unique to lay organizations like Shin Buddhism.
 It is a form of personal religious confirmation, in which the participant publicly acknowledges his/her orientation and commitment to the Buddha, Dharma and Sangha.
-At the Buddhist Faith Fellowship, one must successfully take a basics course like Buddhism 1.0 in order to participate in this ceremony.
+At the Buddhist Faith Fellowship, one must successfully take a few basics courses like those offered in our Buddhism 1.0 series (currently not offered) in order to participate in this ceremony.
 We believe that one should have some background in the Buddha’s life, teachings, and practices in order to undertake such an important life-changing ceremony.

 As stated above, this ceremony is unique to lay Buddhist schools and not offered with religious orders.
 Like other schools, this ceremony does entail the transmission of the Three Jewels and the Five Precepts from a qualified teacher or organization to a student.